mbari-org/auv-python/DORADO_WORKFLOW.md

     archive.py
         Copy the netCDF files to the archive directory.
-The archive directory is initally in the AUVCTD share on atlas which is shared with the data from the Dorado Gulper vehicle, but can also be on the M3 share on thalassa near the original log data.
+The archive directory is initially in the AUVCTD share on atlas which is shared with the data from the Dorado Gulper vehicle, but can also be on the M3 share on thalassa near the original log data.